-- a) physical or sexual abuse

-- b) violent or threatening behaviour

-- c) controlling or coercive behaviour

-- d) economic abuse (adverse effect of the victim to acquire, use or maintain money or other property; or obtain goods or services); and

-- e) psychological, emotional, or other abuse.
+- c) controlling or coercive behaviour - d) economic abuse (adverse effect of the victim to acquire, use or maintain money or other property; or obtain goods or services); and - e) psychological, emotional, or other abuse.

 People are 'personally connected' when they are or have been married to each other or civil partners; or have agreed to marry or become civil partners.
 If the two people have been in an intimate relationship with each other, have shared parental responsibility for the same child, or they are relatives.